 After careful consideration, and after consistently receiving enquiries from people whose “certified” resumes failed to produce results in the job market, I realised that these certifications weren’t adequate.

 In my experience, the performance of resumes written by certified resume writers is unnecessarily curbed, because the certifications were developed for a world that is rapidly disappearing.

 The best resume writers intimately understand the expectations of this new world.

 I suggest you look beyond the certification credentials for up-to-date, real commercial experience.
-This brings me to my next point.
+Which brings me to my next point.

-While HR and recruitment experience certainly helps to write a resume – because it provides a “behind the scenes” insight into the needs of hiring managers – it’s important to note that not all such experience is useful or relevant.
+While HR and recruitment experience certainly helps to write a resume – because it provides a “behind the scenes” insight into the needs of hiring managers – not all such experience is useful or relevant.